-Standard Effective for annual reporting periods beginning on or after Expected to be initially applied in the financial year ending NZ IFRS 17 'Insurance Contracts' 1 January 2023 31 December 2023 Annual Improvement to NZ IFRS 2018-2020 1 January 2022 31 December 2022 Amendments to NZ IAS 1 and IFRS Practice Statement 2 1 January 2023 31 December 2023 Amendments to NZ IAS 8 - Definition of Accounting Estimates 1 January 2023 31 December 2023 Amendments to NZ IAS 12 - Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1 January 2023 31 December 2023
+Effective for annual reporting periods Expected to be initially applied in Standard beginning on or after the financial year ending NZ IFRS 17 'Insurance Contracts' 1 January 2023 31 December 2023 Amendments to NZ IFRS 17 'Insurance Contracts' 1 January 2023 31 December 2023 Amendments to NZ IAS 1 and IFRS Practice Statement 2 1 January 2023 31 December 2023 Amendments to NZ IAS 8 - Definition of Accounting Estimates 1 January 2023 31 December 2023 Amendments to NZ IAS 12 - Deferred Tax related to Assets 1 January 2023 31 December 2023 and Liabilities arising from a Single Transaction Amendments to NZ IFRS 16 'Leases' 1 January 2024 31 December 2024

-NZ IFRS 17 'Insurance Contracts'
+NZ IFRS 17 'Insurance Contracts' and Amendments

 In August 2017, the NZA SB issued NZ IFRS 17 Insurance Contracts (NZ IFRS 17), a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
-Once effective, NZ IFRS 17 will replace NZ IFRS 4 that was issued in 2012 NZ IFRS 17 applies to all types of insurance contracts (i.e., life, non-life, direct insurance and re-insurance), regardless of the type of entities that issue them, as well as to certain guarantees and financial instruments with discretionary participation features.
+Once effective, NZ IFRS 17 will replace NZ IFRS 4 that was issued in 2012.
+NZ IFRS 17 applies to all types of insurance contracts (i.e., life, non-life, direct insurance and re-insurance), regardless of the type of entities that issue them, as well as to certain guarantees and financial instruments with discretionary participation features.
 A few scope exceptions will apply.
 The overall objective of NZ IFRS 17 is to provide an accounting model for insurance contracts that is more useful and consistent for insurers.
-The core of NZ IFRS 17 is the general model, supplemented by